Mekacher-Anis/Nginx-Docker-Setup-Script/README.md

 # basic commands
 The script must be ran with root previliges.\
-The script needs a username and a domain name specified using `-u` and `-d` options
+The script needs a username specified using `-u` option. \
+After the script is installed you can run it from any directory using `sudo ndss` instead of `sudo ./setup.sh`.
 ### Add static file server
 `sudo ./setup.sh -u user -d example.com`
 ### Add proxy server